jackaudio/jackaudio.github.com/faq/multiple_devices.md

 #### OS X

 **You must perform these steps as a user with administrative priviledges**.
-The first thing to do is to open up Applications -> Utilities -> Audio/MIDI Setup.
+The first thing to do is to open up
+Applications -> Utilities -> Audio/MIDI Setup.
 Go to the main menu bar, click on Audio and then select Open aggregate device editor.
-Follow the simple instructions to add the each desired playback or capture device to your new aggregate device.
+Follow the simple instructions to add each desired playback or capture device to your new aggregate device.
 Then pick a name for the new device.
 This is the name you will also use to choose the device for use with JACK.

 Note that there are quite a few subtle bugs with Apple's "aggregate device" facilities.
 Various things can happen that will cause the device to lose all